-Electronics Technology AAS Degree (ETI3)
+Criminal Justice Technology AAS Degree (CJT3)

-The Electronics Technology associate degree program is a sequence of courses designed to prepare students for careers in electronics professions.
-Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
-The program emphasizes a combination of electronics technology theory and practical application necessary for successful employment using both manual and computerized electronics systems.
+The Criminal Justice Technology associate degree program is a sequence of courses that prepares students for criminal justice professions.
+Learning opportunities develop academic, occupational, and professional knowledge and skills required for job acquisition, retention, and advancement.
+The program emphasizes a combination of criminal justice theory and practical application necessary for successful employment.
+Completion of the Criminal Justice Technology associate degree does not ensure certification of officer status in Georgia.
+Students must seek such certification from the Peace Officer Standards and Training (P.O.S.T.)
+Council.